 See the vintage signs of Fremont Street

-It was probably my favourite area in Vegas (apart from the hotel).
+It was probably my favourite area in Vegas (apart from the hotel) and I’d say it’s a must do in Vegas.
 I loved the vintage-y signs and the rock atmosphere.

 Go on a hike

 What’s that?
 I’m telling you to go to Vegas and then go on a hike?
 Well, you know me.
-I do love a good hike.
+I do love a good hike and hiking is a perhaps my favourite of Vegas activities.
+Yes, technically not in Las Vegas but if you’re looking for things to do near Las Vegas then this is it!

 If you’ve hired a car then put it to good use and go hiking.
 It’s not long until the urban sprawl turns into desert (although it is longer than I thought.
 I’d always imagined a couple of streets and then just desert and it’s not quite like that).